6/17/2021, by Julie Roberts, M.S., CCC-SLP

 I am in a privileged position as a school SLP because I have the freedom to write autistic and neurodivergent self-advocacy goals and eliminate ridiculous goals for eye contact, social turn-taking on the partner’s terms, and neurotypical play skills.
 I empathize with my students.

-I work in an environment where I have opportunities to teach staff and parents about important terms they’ve often never heard of like monotropism, alexithymia, interoception, and to teach about autistic styles of social communication, using contemporary research from The Double Empathy Problem, Diversity in Social Intelligence, and Autistic Masking and Camouflage.
+I work in an environment where I have opportunities to teach staff and parents about important terms they’ve often never heard of like monotropism, alexithymia, and interoception, and to teach about autistic styles of social communication, using contemporary research from The Double Empathy Problem, Diversity in Social Intelligence, and Autistic Masking and Camouflage.

 The best thing is that I get to teach neurodivergent kids about their neurotype so they don’t have to endure a lifetime of living with chronic anxiety and shame, just because their social skills don’t measure up to some narcissistic “expert’s” unrealistic vision of a perfect form of social communication.